Barking and Dagenham

 Grove Farm (104 units)

-We are building a range of 1,2 and 3 bedroom flats and 3 and 4 bedroom houses in Redbridge.
+We have built a range of 1,2 and 3 bedroom flats and 3 and 4 bedroom houses in Redbridge.
+The scheme is now complete and was officially launched in July 2013.

 Havering Garages Phase 2 (3 phases- potentially up to 60 homes across several sites)